gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 // DialRequest contains details for connecting to a node. message DialRequest {
-   // ServerID is the {UUID}.{ClusterName} of a node. string ServerID = 1;
+   // NodeID is the {UUID}.{ClusterName} of the node to connect to. string NodeID = 1;
-   // ConnType is the type of connection requested.
+   // TunnelType is the type of service being accessed.
+This differentiates agents that
-   // Examples: “node” or “app”
-   string ConnType = 2;
+   // create multiple reverse tunnels for different services. string TunnelType = 2 [ (gogoproto.casttype) = "github.com/gravitational/teleport/api/types.TunnelType" ];
-   // Source is the source address of the connection.
+   // Source is the original source address of the client.
    Addr Source = 3;
-   // Destination is the destination address of the connection.
+   // Destination is the destination address to connect to over the reverse tunnel.
    Addr Destination = 4;
 }